Canada reapproves contentious Pacific coast pipeline

 “It’s really simple.
 Right now, we basically have one customer for our energy resources, the United States.
 As we’ve seen over the past few years anything can happen with our neighbors to the south,” Trudeau said.

 Trudeau said every dollar Canada earns from the project will be invested in clean energy.
+The court said the government needed to be better, Trudeau noted.
+“And you know what?” he said.
+“They were right.”

+His government ordered the National Energy Board to look at marine shipping impacts; and there was another round of consultations with Indigenous communities affected by the project.

-The decision is a blow for indigenous leaders and environmentalists, who have pledged to do whatever necessary to thwart the pipeline, including chaining themselves to construction equipment.
+The decision is a blow for indigenous leaders and environmentalists, who have pledged to do whatever necessary to thwart the pipeline, including chaining themselves to construction equipment

 Washington state Gov. Jay Inslee is an opponent of the project.